ACT

 Ready to stop fighting yourself and start living your values?

-• CBT typically focuses on changing unhelpful thoughts.
-ACT takes a different angle, instead of challenging thoughts, you learn to change your relationship to them.
-Both are effective; often a therapist will integrate both depending on what you need.
+CBT typically focuses on identifying and changing unhelpful thoughts.
+ACT takes a different approach, instead of challenging the content of thoughts, you learn to change your relationship to them.
+Both are valuable, and many of our therapists draw from both depending on what you need.